 Our thanks to Murdo MacDonald for some of the images on this page!

 Expect a wide variation in weather conditions, which can be wild and unpredictable, with temperatures perhaps averaging around 15 degrees Celsius.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are not expected.
 Please bring walking boots or shoes, fully waterproof clothing and a small rucksack.
 The holiday will be run at a relaxed pace, with time for photography and botany as well as fabulous birdwatching in a spectacular setting!
-There will be short to moderate (1 to 3 mile) walks some days.
-All of our landings are optional, mostly they will be via a small boat on to a beach, jetty or occasionally rocks.

 What's included in your 'St Kilda and the Hebrides' holiday price